How to Buy a Lab-Grown Diamond Engagement Ring Online (2026 Buyer’s Guide)

 So, again, you should always prioritize the diamond cut grade over anything else.

-TIP: Get a stone that is just below a whole carat.
+Pro tip: Get a stone that is just below a whole carat.
 The difference between a 0.96 carat diamond and a 1.0 carat diamond isn’t noticable to the human eye, but you can get it at a much better price!

-Step 2: Match engagement ring budget and expectations
+Step 2: Match Engagement Ring Budget and Expectations

 Matching budget and expectations is a good initial step because it’s common not to have the right expectations compared to the budget.
-Luckily, with the introduction of lab-grown diamonds, prices have dropped significantly, and buyers can now acquire a much better quality diamond – and a much larger one for the same price.
+Luckily, with the introduction of lab-grown diamonds, prices have dropped significantly, and buyers can now acquire a much better quality diamond and a much larger one for the same price.

-And remember that a bigger diamond isn’t necessarily better.
+Pro tip: A bigger diamond isn’t necessarily better.
 A lower carat diamond can appear bigger and more impressive if the cut, clarity, and color grades are higher.

-Step 3: Determine the engagement ring style
+Step 3: Determine the Engagement Ring Style

 Determining your ring type is one of the most critical phases when purchasing an engagement ring.
-From the classic and timeless solitaire rings to vintage-style rings or perhaps a more eye-catching engagement ring?
-And what about different shapes and sizes?

 There are many choices to make.
 Regardless if you’re shopping alone or you’re looking together, it can be daunting to even narrow it down to the one.

-Look for ideas on Instagram and Pinterest and narrow down your favorites to a few shapes.
+Pro tip: Look for ideas on Instagram and Pinterest and narrow down your favorites to a few shapes.
 Keep in mind that the ring should reflect the person who will be wearing it, and while it might feel nerve-racking to pick an engagement ring, rest assured that you know the person getting the gift better than anybody else.

 To narrow down the various types of engagement rings, consider the following: